yugabyte/yugabyte-db/docs/content/v1.2/troubleshoot/overview.md

 ## 3. Check logs

 Inspect the Yugabyte logs for more details on your issue.
-See [this](../nodes/check-logs) page for more details on where to find and how to understand the YugaByte log files.
+See [this](../nodes/check-logs) page for more details on where to find and how to understand the Yugabyte log files.

 ## 4. File an issue